tomhallmain/simple_image_compare/README.md

 **NOTE** - It is not currently possible to undo or modify a delete action, however unless the delete folder is explicitly set to null in the config it is likely the deleted items will be saved in a trash folder before being fully removed.

-This is a simple app primarily meant for personal use but could be adapted for more intensive use cases.

-The face similarity measure in particular is very crude and only compares the number of faces in each image, so it is off by default.
+The face similarity measure used in comparisons is very crude and only compares the number of faces in each image, so it is off by default.
 At a future time more complex face comparison logic may be added, but for now the embedding comparison is helpful in matching faces.

----

-## Tkinter Support

-Tkinter is no longer supported in the latest version.
-The maintained UI is now PySide6/Qt only.